At Least 34 Killed In Indonesia Floods, 16 Missing - UrduPoint

 At Least 34 Killed In Indonesia Floods, 16 Missing

-Hours of heavy rain caused flooding in two districts -- Agam and Tanah Datar -- in West Sumatra province on Saturday evening, threatening thousands after it swept ash and large rocks down Mount Marapi.
+Hours of heavy rain caused flooding in Agam and Tanah Datar districts in West Sumatra province on Saturday evening, threatening thousands of people after the downpours swept ash and large rocks down Mount Marapi.

+"I heard the thunder and the sound similar to boiling water.
+It was the sound of big rocks falling," housewife Rina Devina told AFP, adding that three of her neighbours were killed.

+"It was pitch black, so I used my cellphone as a flashlight.
+The road was muddy, so I chanted 'God, have mercy!' over and over again," she said of her evacuation to a local official's office.

 He said the search effort involved local rescuers, police, soldiers and volunteers.

-Abdul Malik, head of Padang Search and Rescue Agency, told reporters three more people had died but they were yet to be confirmed by other authorities.
+Abdul Malik, head of the search and rescue agency in provincial capital Pandang, told reporters three more people had died but they were yet to be confirmed by other authorities.

-Agam and Tanah Datar were hit with flash floods and cold lava flow at around 10:30 pm (1530 GMT) on Saturday, according to the Basarnas search and rescue agency.
+The flash floods and cold lava flow hit the two districts at around 10:30 pm (1530 GMT) on Saturday, according to the Basarnas search and rescue agency.

 Cold lava, also known as lahar, is volcanic material such as ash, sand and pebbles carried down a volcano's slopes by rain.

+Abdul Muhari, spokesman for the national disaster mitigation agency, or BNPB, said in a statement that 84 homes, 16 bridges and two mosques were damaged in Tanah Datar, as were 20 hectares (49.4 acres) of rice fields.

-About 370,000 people live in Tanah Datar, where several mosques and a public pool were damaged, with large rocks and logs scattered on the ground, according to an AFP journalist at the scene.
+About 370,000 people live in the district, where several mosques and a public pool were also damaged, with large rocks and logs scattered on the ground, according to an AFP journalist at the scene.

 In Lembah Anai, a popular tourist spot with a waterfall in Tanah Datar, a road connecting the cities of Padang and Bukittinggi was severely damaged and access for cars was cut off.

-Aerial images seen by AFP of Tanah Datar showed roads covered by mud, with roofs and a mosque's minarets jutting out of the sea of brown mud.
+Aerial images seen by AFP of the district showed roads covered by mud, with roofs and a mosque's minarets jutting out of the sea of brown mud.

 Ilham said Sunday that authorities were still receiving reports of missing people from relatives.